 As an E-Connect - Child Care Services student at Northwood Tech, you can earn credentials each step of the way!

 You could take this first and get a credential.

 This is the program you’re looking at.

-You can continue your education to obtain an associate degree and beyond.
+You can continue your education to earn an associate degree.

 Admissions and Tuition